 The new religion was not accepted by the local Jewish and Christian communities.
 Several Jewish clans rejected the Qur’an and opposed Muhammad.
 This led to the banishment of two Jewish clans and bloodshed, and Muhammad turned from his view of Jerusalem as the worship/pilgrimage center for Islam, back to Mecca.
 He returned with troops and conquered Mecca.
 Muhammad treated the Meccans well and most became Muslim.
 Many tribes across Arabia also converted.
 Muhammad had become the religious and political leader.

 Islam teaches that Jesus was not the son of God and was not crucified, although it recognizes the virgin birth, His miracles sinlessness and His return.
 He is believed to have been a prophet whose work was superseded by Muhammad, the last of the prophets.
-Other prophets include Adam, Noah, Abraham and John the Baptist.
+Other prophets in Islam include Adam, Noah, Abraham and John the Baptist.
 Most of them are found in the Old Testament.

 The Islamic view of God (Allah) shares some similarities with the Christian view and historically can be said to derive from Christian and Jewish views.
 However, it differs in that it does not accept the Trinity, and does not see God as a father and that we can save ourselves from sin by following the Qu’ran

 The Five Pillars: